Aryan-Wadhawan/TrainStation-Manager/blog.md

 Using InfoResponse correctly to avoid stale data.
 Debugging requires step-by-step verification of entity states.
 Test-driven development (TDD) helps catch errors early.

+TASK B UPDATE BLOG
+This past week, we focused on refactoring and improving the design of our train system, specifically handling perishable cargo.
+Initially, perishable cargo was mixed with regular cargo, causing data inconsistency and making it hard to manage expiration logic effectively.

+Key Design Improvements

+Separation of Concerns
+We split regular and perishable cargo into distinct lists in Train and Station classes.HAd a load classs first which would be super for all types of passengers/cargos
+Each class now only manages its respective responsibilities, making the code more maintainable.
+Efficient Expiry Handling
+Perishable cargo decreases time every simulation tick.
+Expired cargo is now removed from trains and stations in TrainMovementManager and CargoManager.
+Better Encapsulation now.
+Train subclasses now manage their own load info instead of relying on Train for all types of cargo. good change my favourite honestly.
+By the end of the week, tests were more reliable, expired cargo was correctly removed, and the overall OOP structure was much cleaner.